junyixu/junyixu.github.io/_posts/2018-11-27-Reading-PDF-cross-platform.md

 #### Sumatra PDF

-When you've finished a beamer, but your school computer only has Chrome to show your beamer, you might want to install this on the USB stick...
+When you've finished a beamer, but your school computer only has Chrome to show your beamer, Installing this on the USB stick might be your good choice...

 ## Cross-platform synchronization

-I'm currently using dropbox & Flodersync
+I am currently using dropbox & Flodersync

 ### Dropbox